LinkedInLearning/exploring-ktor-with-kotlin-multi-platform-6004176/developer-setup.md

 Platform	URL	Purpose
-Android Emulator	http://10.0.2.2:8080	Special host alias for emulator iOS Simulator	http://YOUR_IP:8080	Use your Mac’s IP Physical Devices	http://YOUR_IP:8080	Must be on same Wi-Fi network JVM/Desktop	http://localhost:8080	Localhost is fine
+Android Emulator	http://10.0.2.2:8080	Special host alias for emulator iOS Simulator	http://YOUR_IP:8080	Use your Mac’s IP Physical Devices	http://YOUR_IP:8080	Must be on the same Wi-Fi network JVM/Desktop	http://localhost:8080	Localhost is fine

 ⸻

 🧪 Test Network Setup
-	1. Start server
+	1. Start the server
 	2. Run from another device:

 curl http://YOUR_IP_ADDRESS:8080/api/admin/db-status

 	3. Launch mobile apps — confirm they connect